 "I beg of you, Auset, my cousin, go to Hime's house now.
 There you will be safe, and we can proceed from there."

 Kebi looks relieved, and gives a small laugh.
-"Oh, my sister," she says, and I am surprised.
-"Oh, my sister, this day, that of my wedding, has been one of the best.
+"Oh, my sister," she says, and I am surprised, and pleased, at the added endearment.
+"Oh, my sister, this day, my wedding day, has been one of the best.
 But what will be better is the day when my younger sister can walk as the innocent, righteous, and free Kemetian that she is."
-She gives me another kiss on the forehead, hugs me tightly once more, and pushs me in the direction of the outside before slipping back toward the house.
+She gives me another kiss on the forehead, hugs me tightly once more, and pushes me in the direction of the outside before slipping back toward the house.

 "Hime!"
 I shout, bursting into her home.
+It is dark and empty, and feels cold, too, without people bustling around.
 "Hime!"
 I must tell her what has happened.
-I must prove that I am not guilty of whatever crime Per roh thinks I did.
+I must prove that I am not guilty of treason, no matter what Per-roh thinks I did.
 I must make sure my family is safe afterwards.
 There are so many things I must do I am not sure I can do them all.

 "Auset?"
 Hime appears in the hall, looking at me with a bewildered expression on her face.
-Slaves flutter around her, looking worried.
+Flustered looking slaves move about about her, looking worried.
+Though they all seem tired, not one of them, oddly enough, looks as if they were just awoken.
 "What are you doing here?
 What's wrong?"

 Winded and somewhat hysterical, I manage to tell my cousin what happened at the wedding feast.
-Hime is utterly shocked.
+At each word she grows paler and paler, until she resembles a corpse.
 Still, though, she tries to soothe and comfort me, telling me that of course I can stay until things get sorted out.
 I am so tired and so relieved I fall into Hime's embrace.
-I gaze over her shoulder, not really seeing, but then somthing — someONE — catches my eye.
+I gaze over her shoulder, not really seeing, but then something — someone — catches my eye.